12 trailblazing women who forever changed the TV landscape

 In an industry dominated by men, these 12 women fearlessly broke new ground.
 Some of them were the first of their kind, some put a spotlight on taboo subjects, and some worked tirelessly behind the scenes to create new and exciting programs.

-In honor of International Women's Day, we salute these 12 women for being strong, courageous trailblazers who changed the TV landscape for the better.
+We salute these 12 women for being strong, courageous trailblazers who changed the TV landscape for the better.
 We couldn't imagine what our favorite shows, or the television industry, would be like without them.

 Not only was Ball a comedic genius, she was also one of the most successful television executives of all time.
 The actress helped invent syndication by having I Love Lucy filmed on quality tape instead of broadcast live.
 In 1962, she became the first woman to run a major television studio after buying her ex-husband, Desi Arnaz, out of Desilu Productions.
 The company went on to produce hits like Mission: Impossible and Star Trek.
 Without Ball, what would the industry look like today?